 For more information, visit www.guidedogs.org.uk or contact Gabriel at Don't Panic London on firstname.lastname@example.org or +44 207 737 6556.

-*News Release by Guide Dogs: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Guide Dogs).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.